Tienisto/rhttp/rhttp/README.md

 **JSON**

-Pass JSON map to the `HttpBody.json` constructor.
+Pass a JSON data structure to the `HttpBody.json` constructor.

 The Content-Type header will be set to `application/json` if not provided.